loftuxab/alfresco-ubuntu-install/README.md

 * `createssl.sh` - Create self signed certificates, useful for testing purposes.
 Works well with nginx.
 * `mariadb.sh` - Install the mariadb database server (the MySql alternative).
 It is recommended that you instead use a dedicated database server.
 Seriously, do that.
 And do some database optimizations, out of scope for this install guide.
 * `postgresql.sh` - Same as for MariaDB, but the postgres version.
-* `ms.sh` - To do a maintenance shutdown.
+* `ams.sh` - To do a maintenance shutdown.
 For more, see section under nginx.

 FAQ
 ===